fxru/blam-metadata/BLAMCollectionRepository.md

 [Back to Top](#blam-collection-repository)

 #### CollectionIsIdenticalTo
 **Description:** &#x1F4A5; The CollectionIsIdenticalTo element contains an URI that uniquely identifies an identical resource.
-This element should only be used if it can be ascertained that the identified resource and the current resource will remain identical; else CollectionIsDerivedFrom should be used.
+This element should only be used if it can be ascertained that the identified resource and the current resource will remain identical; else CollectionIsDerivationOf should be used.
+The CollectionIsIdenticalTo relationship is based on the `hasEquivalent` relationship of the [Fedora Relationship Ontology](http://www.fedora.info/definitions/1/0/fedora-relsext-ontology.rdfs).

 	Discovery:					no
 	Display:					page